hueeylow/python/python_pred_sales.md

-# Python Project Demo - Predict Sales from Historical Data
+# Predict Sales from Historical Data using Python
 Welcome to my python project demo!
 <br><br>
 In this project demo, marketing budget and actual sales will be used to predict sales numbers using linear regression method, and thereafter the predicted data will be exported to .csv file.